 - 1 cup of chicken stock or water

 - olive oil - A healthy amount 😉

-- 3 tbsp ground each of coriander & ground cumin
+- 3 tablespoon ground each of coriander & ground cumin

-- 2 tsp ground cardamom & ground nutmeg
+- 2 teaspoon ground cardamom & ground nutmeg

+- Prepare the spices.
 Mix all together and store in an airtight container.
-I know this recipe calls for a lot of spices, but this is an all-purpose spice that you can use in any recipe calling for Baharat or 7-spice.
+I know this recipe calls for a lot of spices but this is an all-purpose spice that you can use in any recipe calling for Baharat or 7-spice.

 - Warm the olive oil, on medium heat, then add the onion, cook, until transparent, then add the rest of the spices and give it a little stir.
 Make space for the chicken, by moving the onions to the side or making pockets for the chicken to sit.
 Then lay the chicken skin-side down in the pan.

 - Let it get crispy, no peeking!
 The chicken will let you know when they're ready to flip because they won't stick.
 The skin should be crispy and release very easily from the pan.
 Flip the chicken thighs and let's move on to the next step.
 Some times they don't release easily, but this isn't very common, but it can happen it your heat is too high.